hashkat/hashkat/docs/tutorial03.md

 ![Visualization](/img/tutorial03/visualization.png =1x  "Visualization")

-As we can quite clearly see this a truly random network, we no clear agent or group of agents being the most popular.
+As we can quite clearly see this a truly random network, with no clear agent or group of agents being the most popular.

 ## Next Steps